SurrealAI/surreal/docs/surreal_kube_gke.md

 # Run SURREAL on Google Cloud Kubernetes Engine
 To run large scale experiments, you need to setup Surreal on a Kubernetes Cluster.
 Here we provide a tutorial for how to do this using Google Cloud.
-The tutorial is expected to cost at most TODO.

 [Install Requirements](#install-requirements)
 [Create the Cluster](#create-the-cluster)